Risk factors for pancreatic cancer

-The risk of developing pancreatic cancer increases with age, as it does for many cancers.
-In the UK, nearly half (47%) of people diagnosed with pancreatic cancer are aged over 50.
+The risk of developing pancreatic cancer increases with age, as with many other cancers.
+In the UK, nearly half (47%) of people diagnosed with pancreatic cancer are aged over 75.

 Stopping smoking can reduce the risk of pancreatic cancer.
-About 20 years after stopping, your risk may return to what it would be if you had never smoked.
+Around 5–10 years after stopping, your risk may return to what it would be if you had never smoked.

-Research shows that being overweight increases the risk of pancreatic cancer.
-Around one in ten pancreatic cancers (10%) may be caused by being overweight or obese.
+Research shows that being overweight or obese increases the risk of pancreatic cancer.
+Around one in eight pancreatic cancers (12%) may be linked to being overweight or obese.

-Researchers think that in the UK, around one in six pancreatic cancer cases (16%) could be prevented each year if we all kept to a healthy weight.
+Researchers think that in the UK around one in six pancreatic cancer cases (16%) could be prevented if we all kept to a healthy weight.

 Occasionally, pancreatic cancer may run in a family.
 This isn’t common – it’s less than one in ten (10%) of pancreatic cancers.
 It includes:

-- families with two or more first-degree relatives (a parent, brother, sister or child) with pancreatic cancer
+- families with two or more first-degree relatives (parent, brother, sister or child) with pancreatic cancer

 Pancreatitis is inflammation of the pancreas.
-The main symptom is periods of tummy (abdominal) pain.
-The pain may come and go, but it can last for hours or days.
+The main symptom is tummy (abdominal) pain that may come and go but can last for hours or days.
 Some people feel or are sick (nausea and vomiting) during the pain.
-Over time, the pain may happen more often and be more severe.
+Over time, people may get pain more often and it becomes more severe.
 Over many years, pancreatitis can start to cause other symptoms that are linked to problems digesting food.
-These can be similar to the diet symptoms that are caused by pancreatic cancer.
+These can be similar to the diet symptoms caused by pancreatic cancer.

 Hereditary pancreatitis is a rare type of pancreatitis that runs in families.
 It usually starts in childhood.
-About four in ten people (40%) with hereditary pancreatitis will develop pancreatic cancer by the age of 70-75.
-The risk may be higher for people who also smoke or have diabetes.
+People with hereditary pancreatitis have a much higher risk of developing pancreatic cancer.
+The risk may be higher still for people who also smoke or have diabetes.
 The EUROPAC study is looking at hereditary pancreatitis to try to learn more about it.

 Chronic pancreatitis is long-term pancreatitis.
-It is usually caused by heavy drinking over many years.
 People with chronic pancreatitis have an increased risk of developing pancreatic cancer.

 NHS Choices has more information about pancreatitis, including the symptoms.

 Diabetes is a condition where your blood sugar level isn’t properly controlled.
-The blood sugar level is controlled by a hormone called insulin, which is produced by the pancreas.
+Blood sugar level is controlled by a hormone called insulin, which is produced by the pancreas.

 People with diabetes may have a higher risk of developing pancreatic cancer.
-However, diabetes is common and most people with diabetes won’t get pancreatic cancer.
+But diabetes is common and most people with diabetes won’t get pancreatic cancer.

-Some research has suggested that these things may increase your risk of pancreatic cancer.
+Some research has suggested that the following things may increase your risk of pancreatic cancer.
 But we need more research into them.

-Processed meat may increase the risk of pancreatic cancer.
-Eating around one serving (50g) a day may increase your risk.
+Eating processed meat may also increase your risk of pancreatic cancer.
 Processed meat is meat that has been preserved by smoking, curing, salting or adding chemical preservatives.
 It includes sausages, ham, bacon, salami and burgers.

-Evidence also suggests that people who have had their gall bladder removed (cholecystectomy) may have an increased risk of pancreatic cancer.
-You may have your gall bladder removed to treat painful gallstones.
+Some evidence suggests that people who have gallstones or have had their gall bladder removed (cholecystectomy) may have an increased risk of pancreatic cancer, although other studies have found no link.